 Signal Conditioning Circuit:

 A circuit that performs signal filtering, amplification, and isolation to ensure a more accurate output signal.

 The mathematical ratio of the strength of the desired electrical signal to the strength of electrical interference (also called “noise“) present with that signal.
 It is often expressed in decibels (dB).

-The time interval required to ensure that any further changes in the output reading of the load being measured are tolerable.
-Equivalently, it is the time required for the output reading to stabilize and maintain a certain value before it is recorded as the actual output value.
+The time interval required to ensure that any further changes in the output reading of the measured load are tolerable.
+Equivalently, it is the time required for the output reading to stabilize and maintain a steady value before recording it as the actual output value.

 Any steel containing four or more percent chromium is classified as stainless.
 However, there are many grades for specific purposes.
 These grades may contain nickel or molybdenum or both, but always chromium.

 The ambient conditions required for valid test measurements, abbreviated as STC.
 These conditions include factors such as temperature, humidity, and pressure for force measurements.

 A load whose size/magnitude does not change with time.

 The ratio of the change in length of a material in the direction of an applied force, to the original length in that direction.
 Also called engineering strain, it is the response of a material to an induced stress.
 It is a dimensionless quantity.

 A resistive element that produces a change in its resistance proportional to a mechanical strain induced by an applied force.